Data Science (BS)

 RHET 1302 Rhetoric

-Select any 3 semester credit hours from Communications option (see advisor)
+Select any 3 semester credit hours from Communication Core courses (see advisor)

 Mathematics: 3 semester credit hours